DavidSouther/software_craftsmanship/00_introduction/README.md

 Being able to find help with programming questions is another invaluable skill as a software developer.

+### What Next?

+At the end of each section, there are links either to the workbook exercises in the various languages, or links from the workbook back to the textbook at the next topic section.
+So whenever you're ready, click on the link, or come back to the last section you worked on!

 ### Exercise: Hello World

 If this is your first time programming, I'd recommend doing the exercises in